-- Create a unique PearsonAccess^{next} Session for each group that will be testing. - Include the subject, testing location, and the name of the test administrator in the name of the PearsonAccess^{next} Session.

-1. Create PearsonAccessnext Sessions.

-a.
-Click "Testing," and then select "Sessions" from the dropdown menu.
+- Create a unique PearsonAccess^{next} Session for each group that will be testing. - Include the subject, testing location, and the name of the test administrator in the name of the PearsonAccess^{next} Session. - During operational testing, it is recommended to create PAN Sessions approximately two weeks prior to testing, to minimize changes needed after Session creation and assignment. - 1.
+Create PearsonAccess^{next} Sessions. - a.
+Click "Testing" and select "Sessions" from the drop-down menu.

 b.
-Click "Select Tasks," select "Create/Edit Sessions," and then click the blue "Start" button.
+Click "Select Tasks," select "Create/Edit Sessions," and click the blue "Start" button.

-c.
-Complete the "Details" screen.
+- c.
+Complete the "Details" screen. - Enter the Session Name, and then select the Organization from the drop-down menu.

-- Enter the Session Name, and then select the Organization from the dropdown menu. - Complete the Test & Form section by selecting the Test Assigned dropdown menu and choosing the appropriate practice test from the dropdown. - Set Form Group Type to Standard from the Form Group Type dropdown.
-Note: Do not select the "Remote" option in the dropdown menu.
-Remote MCAS testing is not available at this time. - If using ProctorCache, select the Precaching Computer from the dropdown menu. - Enter the Scheduled Start Date and the Scheduled Start Time.
-(These are meant to be used for planning purposes only; entering incorrect information will not have an effect on when the practice tests can actually be administered.)

-• Click in the box underneath "Students" to add individual students or click on the dropdown arrow next to the school code to instead find by group name created in section IV above (as shown in the following step).
+- Complete the Test & Form section by selecting the Test Assigned drop-down menu and choosing the appropriate practice test from the drop-down. - Set Form Group Type to Standard from the Form Group Type drop-down. - If using ProctorCache, select the Precaching Computer from the drop-down menu. - Enter the Scheduled Start Date and the Scheduled Start Time.
+(These are meant to be used for planning purposes only; entering incorrect information will not have an effect on when the practice tests can actually be administered.) - Click in the box underneath "Students" to add individual students or click on the drop-down arrow next to the school code to instead find by group name created in section V above (as shown in the following step).